Eric Bana: 2005–2010: Historical films and Star Trek

-In 2009, he also appeared in the science fiction The Time Traveller's Wife, based on Audrey Niffenegger's 2003 novel of the same title.
+In 2009, he also appeared in the science fiction film The Time Traveller's Wife, based on Audrey Niffenegger's 2003 novel of the same title.
 Directed by Robert Schwentke, the film stars Rachel McAdams and Ron Livingston.
 The story follows Henry DeTamble (Bana), a Chicago librarian with a paranormal genetic disorder that causes him to randomly time travel as he tries to build a romantic relationship with Clare Abshire (McAdams), who would become his wife.
 While the film garnered mostly negative reviews, the critic from The Sydney Morning Herald complimented the chemistry between Bana and McAdams: "Together they achieve an intimacy which does its best to distract you from the flaws in the script".